hamzahanafi11/checkers/README.md

 ### How to run the project

-download the project or clone it and then do the following :
+download the project or clone it and then do the following steps :

 #### Build the project :
 ```